ryanohno/object_Detection/README.md

- but I am encountering that when I run Detec4.py Printer prints time print once and when I press key it prints iamge, but never repeats the protocall
+It prints!
+but very slow. so, I am afraid of people spamming the button.